IMxSuhasTheBoy/xSpark-Bazaar-Stripe/PROG.md

 ## 15 multi tenant support

-    goal: each product to be able to belong to a tenant with payload plugin for multi-tenant support within admin panel
+    goal: each product and user to be able to be associated with specific tenant.
+Integrated with payload plugin for multi-tenant support within admin panel.

 - "Tenants" collection
 - "User" collection updates
   - roles field
-  - tenant management integration
+  - integrated multi-tenant field from the plugin
   - creates tenant on user registration
 - "multi tenant" plugin configuration
 - "Products" collection connected to tenant
   - each product will belong to a tenant
+  - added a new Tenants management interface and integrated tenant selection in the admin UI
 - registeration procedure updates

   - creates tenant using username first returns tenant id
   - with user data including tenant id, automatically assosiates new user with the tenant

+- product listing page refactors

+  - switched data prefetching from standard to infinite queries
+  - updated query options to support pagination
+  - included a default limit parameter

+- home page refactors

+  - updated to an async server component to render all products in categories at once using ProductListView component similar to category pages

+- seed file refactors
+  - updated seeding to create an admin tenant and super-admin user before seeding categories

+## 16 tenant pages

+- load tenant data into "product-card"

+- "tenantSlug" filter to products "getMany" procedure (query by a individual tenant)

+- tenant page
+  - internal route: /tenant/[slug]
+  - strategy: internal route converts to [slug].example-domain.com